Blockchain, the technology behind virtual currencies is now growing in other areas of financial services and beyond.

 From wearable devices that measure and record health information to mobile, online and in-app payments, the digital technology landscape is changing daily.

 Our varied expertise combined with technology sector knowledge enables us to give you practical and commercial advice at every stage of the development of your business.
-We help with regulatory compliance, the establishment of new entities and compliance with local laws, along with a range of digital technology issues including:
+As one of the leading tech law firms in the offshore space, we help with regulatory compliance, the establishment of new entities and compliance with local laws, along with a range of digital technology issues including:

 - Website development, terms and conditions and policies;